Chart Color Schemes

 Harrington Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Harrington Park's dwelling structure, as per the latest Census, was 98.3% houses and 1.7% other dwellings.
-Compared to Sydney metro's 92.7% houses and 7.3% other dwellings, Harrington Park had a higher proportion of houses.
-Home ownership in Harrington Park stood at 27.2%, with mortgaged dwellings at 58.8% and rented dwellings at 14.0%.
-The median monthly mortgage repayment was $2,600, above Sydney metro's average of $2,383.
-Median weekly rent in Harrington Park was $550, compared to Sydney metro's $480.
-Nationally, Harrington Park's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Harrington Park's dwellings, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 92.7% houses and 7.3% other dwellings.
+Home ownership in Harrington Park stood at 27.2%, with mortgaged dwellings at 58.8% and rented ones at 14.0%.
+The median monthly mortgage repayment was $2,600, exceeding Sydney metro's average of $2,383.
+The median weekly rent in Harrington Park was $550, compared to Sydney metro's $480.
+Nationally, Harrington Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing